Kamasan94/Kamasan94/README.md

 ## I'm a Developer, Musician and Climber!

 - 🌱 Loving nautre
-- 🥅 2022 Goals: Learn more about Java and Python!
+- 🥅 2023 Goals: Learn more about Javascript and Python!

 ### Connect with me: